 In this context, the Audit Committee has met and held discussions with management and the independent auditors.
 Management represented to the Audit Committee that Active Power's financial statements were prepared in accordance with U.S. generally accepted accounting principles, and the Audit Committee has reviewed and discussed the financial statements with management and the independent auditors.
 The Audit Committee has also met and held discussions with management and the independent auditors regarding Active Power's internal controls.
-Management provided the Audit Committee management's assessment of our internal controls, and the Audit Committee has reviewed and discussed the internal controls with management and the independent auditors matters required to be discussed by Statement on Auditing Standards No. 61, as amended and as adopted by the Public Company Accounting Oversight Board in Rule 3200T (Communication with Audit Committees).
+Management provided the Audit Committee management's assessment of our internal controls, and the Audit Committee has reviewed and discussed the internal controls with management and the independent auditors.
+The Audit Committee discussed with the independent auditors matters required to be discussed by Statement on Auditing Standards No. 61, as amended and as adopted by the Public Company Accounting Oversight Board in Rule 3200T (Communication with Audit Committees).